 Capital assets are recorded at cost at the date of acquisition or fair market value at the date of donation in the case of gifts.
 The University follows capitalization guidelines established by the State of South Carolina.
 All assets with a useful life in excess of two years are capitalized.
 All land is capitalized, regardless of cost.
 Qualifying improvements that rest in or on the land itself are recorded as depreciable land improvements.
 Major additions and renovations and other improvements costing \$100,000 or more that add to the usable space, prepare existing buildings for new uses, or extend the useful life of an existing building are capitalized.
-The University capitalizes movable personal property with a unit value in excess of \$5,000.
+The University i.
+Capital Assets, Continued capitalizes movable personal property with a unit value in excess of \$5,000.
 Routine repairs and maintenance and library materials, except individual items costing in excess of \$5,000, are charged to operating expenses in the year in which the expense was incurred.
+The State of South Carolina Office of the Comptroller General's Audited Financial Statements Manual establishes accounting requirements for interest cost incurred before the end of a construction period.
+Such interest cost includes all interest that previously was accounted for in accordance with the requirements of paragraphs 5-22 of Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, which are superseded by this Statement.
+This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
+As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.